 There were no adverse remarks or qualification on accounts of the Company from theInternal Auditors.

 Pursuant to the provisions of Section 204 of the Companies Act 2013 and TheCompanies (Appointment and Remuneration of Managerial Personnel) Rules 2014 theSecretarial Audit for the year 2018-19 was undertaken by Shri Anant B. KhamankarPracticing Company Secretary the Secretarial Auditor of the Company.

 The Report of Auditors of the Company M/s Anant B Khamankar & Co.
 CompanySecretaries on the Secretarial and related records of the Company is annexed herewith as"Annexure C".

-The Board of Directors of the Company appointed Shri Anant B. Khamankar PracticingCompany Secretary to conduct the Secretarial Audit as per Rule 9 of the Companies(Appointment and Remuneration of Managerial Personnel) Rules 2014 prescribed underSection 204 of the Companies Act 2013 for the FY 2017-2018.
+The Board of Directors of the Company appointed Shri Anant B. Khamankar PracticingCompany Secretary to conduct the Secretarial Audit as per Rule 9 of the Companies(Appointment and Remuneration of Managerial Personnel) Rules 2014 prescribed underSection 204 of the Companies Act 2013 for the financial year 2019-2020.